project-gemmi/gemmi/README.md

 * mmCIF files (i.e. CIF 1.1)
 * DDL1 and DDL2 dictionaries (in particular `mmcif_pdbx_v40.dic`)
-* and monomer library a.k.a.
+* monomer library a.k.a.
 Refmac dictionary
 * example files from COD

-Later on we'll make sure that all correct CIF 1.1 files from COD are handled properly.

 The parser could be extended to handle the new features of CIF 2.0 or even the full STAR format, but we don't have a good reason to do this yet.